-We haven’t tested this recipe in an IP or slow cooker but we don’t see why it wouldn’t work.
-Be sure to still brown the beef first, either in the IP or on the stovetop if you’re using a slow cooker.
+We haven't tested this Keto Beef Stew recipe in an IP or slow cooker but we don't see why it wouldn't work.
+Be sure to still brown the beef first, either in the IP or on the stovetop if you're using a slow cooker.

 What to serve with this Keto Beef Stew:

-Duh, our Keto Dinner Rolls are perfect for dunking into this tasty stew!
-Now that’s one delicious dinner!
+Our Keto Dinner Rolls are perfect for dunking into this tasty stew!
+We also love it ladled onto our Easy Mashed Cauliflower!

 Keto Beef Stew